Spring Garden Revival

 Hull Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Hull enforces strict ordinances for commercial grub control operations.
-Equipment may operate 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
+Hull enforces strict municipal ordinances for equipment operation and commercial applicator standards.
+Permitted operating hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday operations often restricted before 9:00 AM or prohibited—verify with local bylaws.
 Noise and decibel limits apply, especially in residential areas and during holidays.
-Commercial applicators must register with the Town Clerk, maintain 1M minimum liability insurance, and hold MDAR Category 36 certification.
+Commercial applicators must register with the Town Clerk, maintain 1M minimum general liability insurance, and hold MDAR Category 36 certification.
 Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours in advance).
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste documentation.
-For work on municipal property, coordinate with the Building Department for right-of-way permits.
+Environmental compliance covers material handling, vehicle maintenance, and immediate cleanup.
+For building permits and regulatory questions:

 Hull Building Department